 Covered workers are able to take up to 12 weeks of paid leave (with an additional 4 weeks available for qualifying pregnancy or childbirth complications).
+In 2025, the Governor signed into law a bill that will provide additional leave for NICU parents; for claims on or after January 1, 2026, covered workers will be able to take an additional 12 weeks of FAMLI leave if they have a child receiving inpatient care in a neonatal intensive care unit.

-Approximately 2.6 million hardworking Coloradans no longer have to choose between caring for themselves or their families and their paychecks.
+Thanks to FAMLI, approximately 2.6 million hardworking Coloradans no longer have to choose between caring for themselves or their families and their paychecks.